 The Zire 72, while it had more features than the Zire 71, was hit with a lot of criticism and friction over time.
-Some users report problems with the camera: the camera lens is not covered, the camera doesn't work in lowlight conditions, and broken pixels are common.
-(Third-party cases include a lens cover.)
-The screen quality, while good, may be not as brilliant as the Palm Zire 71.
-Many users complained of the blue paint chipping and peeling
+Some users reported problems with the camera.
+The screen quality was reported to be not as good as that of the Palm Zire 71.
+Many users complained of the blue paint chipping and peeling.

-Building on the success of PalmOne's Zire 71, the Zire 72 is the first Palm-based handheld that can capture digital video with sound and shoot digital still photos.
-This special silver version of the Zire 72 also features bright 320 x 320-pixel color screen for optimal playback of video and photos as well as voice recording capability and an MP3 player for listening to your own soundtrack.
-Other features include Bluetooth wireless connectivity, a 32 MB memory, Secure Digital card expansion, and a fast 312 Mhz Intel PXA270 processor.
-And, of course, the Zire 72 features Palm's suite of information management applications and the ability to edit Word- and Excel-compatible files and synchronize with Microsoft Outlook (Windows only).
-It's also available in the original blue version.
+Building on the success of PalmOne's Zire 71, the Zire 72 is the first Palm-based handheld that could capture digital video with sound and shoot digital still photos.
+This special silver version of the Zire 72 also featured a 320 x 320-pixel colour screen for optimal playback of video and photos as well as voice recording capability and an MP3 player.
+The Zire 72 featured Palm's suite of information management applications and the ability to edit Word- and Excel-compatible files and synchronize with Microsoft Outlook (Windows only).

-Our machine includes software for Windows and Mac, manual, power supply, softcase and a wireless keyu board (SKU No. 3169WW with a serial number of PKGB01L51J and was kindly donated buy Alastair Wells from Netherhall School, Cambridge
+Our machine includes software for Windows and Mac, manual, power supply and soft case, and was kindly donated by Alastair Wells from Netherhall School, Cambridge.